Question: What are the top 5 pricing metrics/KPIs that SaaS companies should track? Thanks, Tim

 The best companies find ways to get their current customers to pay more.
-The key metric here is NDR rate – Net Dollar Retention.
-To calculate this, you take a cohort of subscribers, say everyone who is a subscriber as of Jan 1., and look at the total MRR from them in the month of December.
-Multiply the Dec MRR times 12 and you get how much money you should make from them this year if nobody churns or buys more.
+The key metric here is Net Dollar Retention Rate (NDR).
+To calculate this, you take a cohort of subscribers, say everyone who is a subscriber as of January 1, and look at the total MRR from them in the month of December.
+Multiply the December MRR times 12 and you get how much money you should make from them this year if nobody churns or buys more.
 If that’s exactly what you sell to them this upcoming year, then you have a 100% NDR rate.

 Your goal is to get the NDR rate greater than 100.
 Zoom, in the S-1 for their IPO, demonstrated an NDR rate of 140%.
 Remember, that includes any customers in the cohort that churned out.
 Pretty impressive.

 Pricing plays a HUGE role in getting NDR over 100.
-Pricing plays a role in determining prices for different market segments, choosing the right pricing metrics and creating good, better, best packaging.
+Pricing plays a role in in how you determine prices for different market segments, choosing the right pricing metrics and creating good, better, best packaging.

 You will also want to watch other KPIs to see where the NDR comes from.
 How much of your expansion revenue came from upsell, cross-sell and/or usage?
 Then, put programs in place to grow one at a time and measure the results.

 This probably isn’t the answer you expected, but I hope it helped.

 **Note: Mark Stiving has an active LinkedIn community, where he participates in conversations and answers questions.
 Each week, he creates a blog post for the top question.
 If you have a question, head over to LinkedIn to communicate directly with Mark.Tags: ask a pricing expert